 My top 10 list was finalized a few days ago but then a last minute entry gladly messed all of that up.
-Due to that last minute entry (which is the number 8 score of the year) for second year in a row CINEMATIC SOUND RADIO I will be presenting eleven scores on the countdown with the top spot being claimed by not one… but two scores.
+Due to that last minute entry (which is the number 8 score of the year) I will be presenting eleven scores on the countdown (like we did last year) with the top spot being claimed by not one… but two scores.
 I just couldn’t pick a true favourite so both of them will get the top prize this year.

 Enjoy the countdown!

 Cinematic Sound Radio’s countdown of the best scores of 2013 concludes with one of the scores tied for the number one spot – Olivier Deriviere’s brilliant score to the video game, REMEMBER ME

 Deriviere provided this thrilling video game with a groundbreaking score written for live symphony orchestra, voices, synthesizers and post production digital manipulation.
 It’s a score that takes you on a journey the like you’ve never really been on before.
 The score was performed by the Philharmonia Orchestra and was recorded by John Kurlander.

 #1 (TIE) | ESCAPE FROM TOMORROW (Abel Korzeniowski)

 Cinematic Sound Radio’s countdown of the best scores of 2013 continues with Abel Korzeniowski’s magnificent 22 minute score to ESCAPE FROM TOMORROW.

 This score was hands down the best film score of 2013.
 It’s a score that had zero restraints.
 It’s an in your face, aggressive, old school fashioned score that was written to be noticed; a score that was required to tell you everything musically as to what was happening in this surreal film.
 Korzeniowski did this with flying colours!
 This is easily Korzeniowski’s best score to date.